Find Affordable College Courses

 Of the 11 students majoring in agriculture at AWC, 64% are male and 36% are female.

-Full General Agriculture at Arizona Western College Report
+Read full report on General Agriculture at Arizona Western College

-New Mexico Junior College ranked #10 on this year’s Most Popular General Agriculture Associate Degree Schools in the Southwest Region list.
-Located in the remote town of Hobbs, New Mexico Junior College is a public college with a small student population.
+New Mexico Junior College came in at #10 in this year’s edition of the Most Popular General Agriculture Associate Degree Schools in the Southwest Region ranking.
+Located in the town of Hobbs, New Mexico Junior College is a public college with a small student population.

 About 83% of the students majoring in agriculture at the school are women while 17% are male.